Efficient Quantum Network Communication using Optimized Entanglement-Swapping Trees: QC Background

-\para{Teleportation.} Quantum data cannot be \emph{cloned}~\cite{wooterszurek-nocloning,Dieks-nocloning}, i.e., it is not possible to make \emph{independent} copies of arbitrary quantum information.
-Consequently, direct transmission of quantum data is subject to unrecoverable errors, as classical procedures such as amplified signals or re-transmission cannot be applied.
-An alternative mechanism for quantum communication is \emph{teleportation}, Fig. \ref{fig:teleport_swap} (a), where a qubit $q$ from a node $A$ is recreated in another node $B$ (\emph{while ``destroying'' the original qubit $q$}) using only classical communication.
+\para{Teleportation.} Direct transmission of quantum data is subject to unrecoverable errors, as classical procedures such as amplified signals or re-transmission cannot be applied due to quantum no-cloning~\cite{wooterszurek-nocloning,Dieks-nocloning}.\footnote{\tqbl{Quantum error correction mechanisms~\cite{muralidharan2016optimal, Devitt_2013} can be used to mitigate the transmission errors, but their implementation is very challenging and is not expected to be used until later generations of quantum networks.}} An alternative mechanism for quantum communication is \emph{teleportation}, Fig.~\ref{fig:teleport_swap} (a), where a qubit $q$ from a node $A$ is recreated in another node $B$ (\emph{while ``destroying'' the original qubit $q$}) using only classical communication.
 However, this process requires that an \eps already established over the nodes $A$ and $B$.
 Teleportation can thus be used to reliably transfer quantum information.
-At a high-level, the process of teleporting an arbitrary qubit, say qubit $q$, from node $A$ to node $B$ can be summarized as follows: \begin{packedenumerate} \item an \eps pair $(e_1, e_2)$ is generated over $A$ and $B$, with $e_1$ stored at $A$ and $e_2$ stored at $B$;
+At a high-level, the process of teleporting an arbitrary qubit, say qubit $q$, from node $A$ to node $B$ can be summarized as follows: \begin{enumerate} \item an \eps pair $(e_1, e_2)$ is generated over $A$ and $B$, with $e_1$ stored at $A$ and $e_2$ stored at $B$;

-\item at $A$, a {\em Bell-state measurement} (BSM) operation over $e_1$ and $q$ is performed, and the 2 classical bits measurement output $(c_1 c_2)$ is sent to $B$ through the classical communication channel; at this point, the qubits $q$ and $e_1$ at $A$ are destroyed.
+\item at $A$, a \textit{Bell-state measurement} (BSM) operation over $e_1$ and $q$ is performed, and the 2 classical bits measurement output $(c_1 c_2)$ is sent to $B$ through the classical communication channel; at this point, the qubits $q$ and $e_1$ at $A$ are destroyed.

-\item manipulating the \eps-pair qubit $e_2$ at $B$ based on received $(c_1, c_2)$ changes its state to $q$'s initial state. \end{packedenumerate} Depending on the physical realization of qubits and the BSM operation, it may not always be possible to successfully generate the 2 classical bits, as the BSM operation is stochastic.
+\item manipulating the \eps-pair qubit $e_2$ at $B$ based on received $(c_1, c_2)$ changes its state to $q$'s initial state. \end{enumerate} Depending on the physical realization of qubits and the BSM operation, it may not always be possible to successfully generate the 2 classical bits, as the BSM operation is stochastic.